Studying in Uruguay

 Short Courses

-These programs last between 2 and 3 years.
+These programmes between 2 and 3 years.
 They are not at the university level and do not qualify students for a master’s degree program.

 To enroll in a short-term program, you must meet the admission requirements for the program you have chosen.